bluescreenlife/livefront_showlogger/README.md

 ## Installation

-To view the live demo, visit [ShowLogger.net](http://www.showlogger.net)
+To view a live demo, visit [ShowLogger.net](http://www.showlogger.net)

 To get a local development copy running: